eddieantonio/cmput296/lab-11.md

  - `mailto:` allows you to instruct the browser to send an email when the link is clicked.
- - `data:` allows to specify arbitrary data in HTML and CSS documents.
+ - `data:` allows you to specify arbitrary data in HTML and CSS documents.
 This is useful for embedding an images into one HTML file without any external resources.
  - `javascript:` allows you to run JavaScript when a link is clicked.

-> **Question X**: Toggle the code open, and view the code for
+> **Question 12**: Toggle the code open, and view the code for
 > HTML templates.
 Identify both the file and the line number where
 > `{{ next }}` appears as the `href` attribute of a link.

-> **Question X**: Toggle the code open, and view the code for
+> **Question 13**: Toggle the code open, and view the code for
 > `level.py`.
 How does the server check whether the user requested the
 > "signup", "confirm", or "welcome" page?
 (Hint: describe the `if/elif`
 > block that deals with signup/confirm).

-> **Question X**: Copy-paste the exploit your wrote to pass **Level 5**
+> **Question 14**: Copy-paste the exploit your wrote to pass **Level 5**
 > as the answer to this question.
 Where did you insert this input?
 How
 > would an unsuspecting user trigger it?